-Students are required to have a 3.0 cumulative college GPA to be and a minimum PCAT composite score of 40.
+A preferred minimum of a 3.0 cumulative college GPA and a preferred minimum PCAT composite score of 40.
 Click here to see the average GPA and PCAT score for the most recently enrolled class.

 Do all pre-pharmacy courses have to be completed before I can apply?

 No. The Pre-Pharmacy courses do not have to be completed before you apply.
 If admitted, courses must be completed before enrolling into the Pharmacy program.